April 19, 2026 · By Alex Morgan

 Brand new 4-bed, 3-bath Meritage home in Eastmark — move-in ready at 2,100 sq ft.
 Builder incentive: $15,000 toward closing costs when using preferred lender (available through June 2026).
 Energy Star–certified with solar panels, tankless water heater, and dual-pane windows that keep summer utility bills under $150.
 Open-concept living with a 10-foot island kitchen, quartz counters, and LVP (luxury vinyl plank) flooring throughout.
 Full 10-year structural warranty plus 2-year systems coverage.
 HOA of $165/month covers community pools, parks, and trail access.
 Schedule a private walkthrough today.

-[PRO TIP] Confirm that builder incentives are current before publishing.
-Incentive terms change monthly — sometimes weekly — and publishing expired promotions can create liability for your brokerage.
-Call the builder’s on-site sales office the same day you plan to post.
+[PRO TIP] Confirm builder incentives are current before posting.
+Terms change monthly — sometimes weekly.
+Publishing an expired promotion creates liability for your brokerage.
+Call the builder’s on-site sales office the same day you plan to go live.

 Prompt 4: Rewrite a Weak Existing Listing